ryanvickr/Hashmap/README.md

 # Hashmap
- A hashmap I implemented to learn more about internals of maps.
+ A hashmap I implemented from scratch.
+I'm planning on adding a concurrent version in the end.